Tokaimura nuclear accidents: Impact on technicians

 According to the radiation testing by the STA, Ouchi was exposed to 17 Sv of radiation, Shinohara 10 Sv, and Yokokawa received 3 Sv.
 The two technicians who received the higher doses, Ouchi and Shinohara, died several months later.

-Hisashi Ouchi, 35, was transported and treated at the University of Tokyo Hospital for 83 days.
+Hisashi Ouchi (/ja/) (大内久, Ōuchi Hisashi), 35, was treated at the University of Tokyo Hospital for 83 days.
 Ouchi suffered serious radiation burns to most of his body, had severe damage to his internal organs, and had a near-zero white blood cell count.
 Without a functioning immune system, Ouchi was vulnerable to hospital-acquired infection and was placed in a special radiation ward to limit the risk of infection.
 A micrograph of his chromosomes showed that none of them were identifiable.
 Doctors tried to restore some functionality to Ouchi's immune system by administering peripheral blood stem cell transplantation, which at the time was a new form of treatment.

-After receiving the transplant from his sister, Ouchi initially experienced increased white blood cell counts temporarily, but he began to succumb to his other injuries soon thereafter.
+After receiving the transplant from his sister, Ouchi's white blood cell counts temporarily increased, but he soon began to succumb to his other injuries.
 Many other interventions were conducted in an attempt to arrest further decline of his badly damaged body, including repeated use of cultured skin grafts and pharmacological interventions with painkillers, broad-spectrum antibiotics and granulocyte colony-stimulating factor, without any measurable success.
-Although small areas of Ouchi's skin and mucous membranes recovered with treatment, his overall condition continued to deteriorate, and the medical personnel caring for him privately doubted whether treatment should be continued due to the lack of effectiveness and out of concern for the pain Ouchi was experiencing.
+Although small areas of Ouchi's skin and mucous membranes recovered with treatment, his overall condition continued to deteriorate, and medical personnel privately doubted whether treatment should be continued given the lack of effectiveness and the pain Ouchi was experiencing.

 Two months after the accident, Ouchi suffered cardiac arrest; although he was revived, he became unresponsive.
-At the wishes of his family, doctors continued to treat him, even though it had become clear that the radiation damage to his body was too extensive to be survivable.
-On December 19th, the doctors explained to his family the seriousness of his condition and suggested that Ouchi should not be resuscitated again, and the family agreed to a do-not-resuscitate order.
+At the wishes of his family, doctors continued to treat him, even though it was clear he could not survive.
+On 19 December, the family agreed to a do-not-resuscitate order.
 His wife had hoped that Ouchi would at least survive until 1 January, since it was the arrival of the 2000s.
-But his condition deteriorated into multiple organ failure, and he died on 21 December 1999 following another cardiac arrest.
+But his condition deteriorated into multiple organ failure, and he died on 21 December 1999.

-Masato Shinohara, 40, was transported to the same facility.
+Masato Shinohara (篠原 理人, Shinohara Masato), 40, was transported to the same facility.
 He underwent radical cancer treatments, numerous successful skin grafts, and a transfusion from congealed umbilical cord blood (to boost stem cell count).
-Despite surviving for seven months, he was eventually unable to fight off radiation-exacerbated infections and internal bleeding, and succumbed to fatal lung and kidney failure on 27 April 2000.
+In February 2000, Shinohara was placed on a ventilator.
+He succumbed to lung and kidney failure on 27 April 2000.

 Their supervisor, Yutaka Yokokawa, 54, received treatment from the National Institute of Radiological Sciences (NIRS) in Chiba, Japan.
 He was released three months later with minor radiation sickness.
 He faced negligence charges in October 2000.